BrianWill/byteschool/markdown/java/classes, constructors.md

 }
 ```

-There is no requirement to intialize every field.
+There is no requirement to initialize every field.
 A primitive field defaults to `0 `(or `false` for a boolean), and a reference field defaults to `null`.

 If we don't give our class a constructor, it implicitly has a do-nothing constructor with no parameters.